List of Marvel Comics characters: R: Damon Ryder

-Through flashbacks, it was shown that Ben Reilly once worked as lab assistant to Ryder.
+Ben Reilly once worked as a lab assistant to Ryder.
 The two became close friends during their work searching for proof of dinosaurs being human ancestors, with Ben meeting Ryder's wife and children.
 However, Ben soon discovered that Ryder had experimented on himself with raptor genes in an attempt to further their research.
 When he confronted him, Ryder grew angry and the two argued.
-Damon attacked Ben, but Ben managed to restrain him, hoping to bring in a geneticist to purge his system of the mutation.
+Damon attacked Ben, but Ben managed to restrain him, hoping to bring in a geneticist to cure Ryder's mutation.
 Damon managed to escape in the interim, and Ben followed him to his home, where Damon revealed that he was starting to mutate, thus become more susceptible to Ben's assistance.
 As they talked, both were unaware that Ben's fellow clone, Kaine, was hiding just outside the house.
 Kaine jumped in through a window and attacked Ben, with a fire starting during the ensuing battle.
-It was then shown that Damon had murdered his own family, though he did not realize it, having been driven insane by his mutation, his warped mind causing him to conclude that Ben had killed his family in 'protest' against his experiments.
-Furious, Ben beat him unconscious, with Kaine commenting that the events that unfolded would have drastic consequences.
+It was then shown that Damon had murdered his own family, though he did not realize it, having been driven insane by his mutation.

-In the present, Kaine broke into the Parker house, revealing that he was working with Raptor, under the promise of being cured of his cellular degeneration.
-During the fight, he exposed Peter's identity as Spider-Man, and Ben's identity as a clone.
-He encouraged Raptor to kill Peter, since anything Ben would do, so would Peter.
-Refusing to accept this, Peter affirmed both his and Reilly's innocence, proclaiming that neither of them would ever kill anyone, and beat Raptor unconscious, just as Ben had.
-However, Kaine managed to take Raptor and escape before the police arrived.
-Raptor later told Kaine that he lied about curing him to gain an ally.
-Enraged, Kaine then breaks Raptor's neck, seemingly killing him.
+In the present, Kaine breaks into the Parker house, revealing that he was working with Raptor, under the promise of being cured of his cellular degeneration.
+During the fight, he exposes Peter's identity as Spider-Man, and Ben's identity as a clone.
+He encourages Raptor to kill Peter, since anything Ben would do, so would Peter.
+Refusing to accept this, Peter affirms both his and Ben's innocence, proclaiming that neither of them would ever kill anyone, and beats Raptor unconscious, just as Ben had.
+However, Kaine takes Raptor and escapes before the police arrived.
+Raptor later tells Kaine that he lied about curing him to gain an ally.
+Enraged, Kaine breaks Raptor's neck, seemingly killing him.